mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 ### Step 4: Inspect your image
 {: .no_toc }
-* After opening a file, you should find a new image thumbnail in the main work space.
+* After opening a file, you should find a new image thumbnail in the main workspace.

 <img src="pics/huygens_deconvolution/huygens_4_imagethumbnail.png" width="400">